Coherent Control of Wave Scattering via Minimal-Parameter Tuning of Complex Spectra: Acknowledgments

 \section{Acknowledgments}

-We are grateful to Hanwen Zhang for helpful discussions and insightful comments.
+We are grateful to Hanwen Zhang, Hao He and Ali Ghorashi for helpful discussions and insightful comments.
 This work was supported by the Simons Collaboration on Extreme Wave Phenomena Based on Symmetries (award no. SFI-MPS-EWP-00008530-09 to A.D.S and O.D.M) and by AFOSR (grant no. FA9550-22-1-0393 to O.D.M).